Alex-Roux/2b2queue/README.md

 2b2queue is controlled using the Discord interface (through private messages).
 You can use this on an host to

-This bot is hosted [here](https://discord.gg/dCqRn7K) but you can host your own
+This bot is hosted [here](https://discord.gg/dCqRn7K) but you can host your own instance.

 ## Features

  + Debbuging / management console
  + SOON - Automatic enqueuing

 ## Setup